msomi22/designpatterns/adapter/README.md

 }
 ```

-**This is our Adapter class, it bridges the gap by making the two compatible**
+**This is our Adapter class, it bridges the gap by making the two compatible**, that is, convert JSON to SOAP.

 ```java
 public class Adapter implements Target{